ovinc/aquasol/README.md

 Properties
 ----------

-The *solutions* module has the following functions, which return the respective properties of interest as a function of solute concentration and temperature (when available) of an aqueous solution.
+The *solutions* module has the following functions(**), which return the respective properties of interest as a function of solute concentration and temperature (when available) of an aqueous solution.
 - `density()` for absolute (kg / m^3) or relative density,
 - `activity_coefficient()` for molal activity coefficient of solute (dimensionless)
 - `water_activity()` for solvent activity (dimensionless, range 0-1),